feliperepker/deliveryapp/README.md

 ### Finally

 I had fun doing this project.
-It was a very usefull application and teach me a lot.
+It is a very usefull application and teach me a lot.
 And have a lot of potential too.

 #### Created with React and .NET 6.0